 Then select Fit and Tolerance:

 Print the calibration model, clean, and post cure using the same method as your models

-a 3 score indicates that the parts are fitting exactly, and we can move on to the next calibration step.
+A 2-4 score indicates that the parts are fitting within the expected tolerances, and we can move on to the next calibration step.

-A 4 or 5 score indicates the projector is under-curing.
-Do not proceed if you achieve a 4 or 5 score more than 3 times, as this may indicate further issues.
+A 4 or 5 score may indicate the projector is under-curing.
+Do not proceed if you achieve a 5 score more than 3 times, as this may indicate further issues.
 If this is the case, it is necessary to reach out to SprintRay Support.

-A 1 or 2 score may indicate the printer is over-curing, but is most likely a result of a dirty optical path from the projector to the resin.
+A model that wont fit together, or a 1 score may indicate the printer is over-curing, but is most likely a result of a dirty optical path from the projector to the resin.
 Please use the following Help Center articles for reference on how to clean properly: